OCFL/extensions/docs/NNNN-fixed-length-n-tuple-trees.md

                     └── ...

-* PairTree: [PairTree] is designed to overcome the limitations on the number of files in a directory that most file systems have.
-It creates hierarchy of directories by mapping identifier strings to directory paths two characters at a time.
+* *PairTree*: PairTree is designed to overcome the limitations on the number of files in a directory that most file systems have.
+It creates a hierarchy of directories by mapping identifier strings to directory paths two characters at a time.
 For numerical identifiers specified in hexadecimal this means that there are a maximum of 256 items in any directory which is well within the capacity of any modern filesystem.
 However, for long identifiers, pairtree creates a large number of directories which will be sparsely populated unless the number of objects is very large.
 Traversing all these directories during validation or rebuilding operations can be slow.
   * identiferLength = 12
   * caseMapping = "toLower"
   * invertMapping = false